 More often than not, even after the 30-day program the dog still lights up around the resource but they are often doing so out of force of habit and are in a better position mentally to change as the reason behind the resource guarding has been addressed.
 It’s still not an easy fix but lasting resolution will be much easier than if the dog owner attempts to solve the resource guarding problem when the real issue is the relationship.

-I believe in aeons shared between humans and dogs any dog that resource guarded around a human became an immediate candidate for culling.
-The risk that a child or an unsuspecting guest unfamiliar with a particular dog’s resource guarding trait might be victimised was significant enough to remove the dog from the gene pool.
-Our fashion over function breeding practices combined in recent time with the blurring of how dogs are valued vs how people are valued has resulted in far more cases of resource guarding dogs than what I experienced when my career training dogs started 30 years ago.
-We now see instances of Golden Retrievers resource guarding in numbers unheard of in years gone by with more often than not the source being ignorant or indifferent breeding practices rather than a skewed sense of relationship.
+I believe throughout the eons shared between humans and dogs any dog that resource guarded around a human became an immediate candidate for culling.
+The risk that a child or an unsuspecting guest unfamiliar with a particular dog’s resource guarding trait might be victimized was significant enough to remove the dog from the gene pool.
+Our ‘modern’ fashion over function dangerous breeding (greeders/greeding) practices combined in recent time with the blurring of how dogs are valued vs how people are valued has resulted in far more cases of resource guarding dogs than what I experienced when my career training dogs started 30 years ago.
+We now see instances of Golden Retrievers resource guarding in numbers unheard of in years gone by with more often than not the root cause being ignorant or indifferent breeding practices.

 If you can’t find someone you are satisfied has the experience to give your dog his or her best chance I am available for consultation via telephone or Skype.
 If you are interested, contact me and I will provide you with some of the information I require beforehand to assist best.